Board of Directors

 Christine Donovan is a national energy efficiency and renewable energy leader with more than 30 years of experience leading non-profit organizations and businesses seeking to advance the use of solar electricity, solar thermal, biomass energy, and other renewable energy technologies for buildings and transportation.
 Christine joined VEIC in 2008 after founding and leading her own energy and environmental consulting firm for 25 years.
 Christine currently serves as a Managing Director of the $4 Million Flexible Capital Fund in Vermont and is Vice-President of the Board of the national Biomass Thermal Energy Council.
 She served on the VEIC Board of Directors for six years before, during, and after the creation and launch of Efficiency Vermont.
 In addition, Christine is past Chair of the Board of Directors of the American Solar Energy Society, Northeast Sustainable Energy Association, and Maine Solar Energy Association.
 She was selected by the Electric Power Research Institute and National Audubon Society to serve on the prestigious National Biofuels Roundtable; was a Founding Board Member of the Renewable Energy Policy Project based in Washington, D.C; and was appointed by President Clinton to serve on his national Climate Change Task Force.
 Christine was voted Solar Energy Industry Professional of the Year by the New York Solar Energy Industries Association in 2008, was the first woman distinguished nationally as an American Solar Energy Society Fellow, and has received numerous other awards and distinctions.
 Christine holds a Bachelor of Science degree in Environmental Science and Public Policy from Hampshire College.
 She received funding from the U.S. Department of Energy for her thesis, one of the first community-wide energy plans completed in the nation.

-Prior to joining BED, Darren served as Chief of Staff for Governor Peter Shumlin.
-Before working in the Governor’s Office, Darren was Deputy Commissioner at Vermont’s Public Service Department, and was the administration lead on the 2014 net metering legislation and 2015 renewable energy standard.
+Prior to joining BED, Darren served as Chief of Staff for the Office of Governor Peter Shumlin.
+Before working in the Governor’s Office, Darren was appointed as Deputy Commissioner at the Vermont Public Service Department, leading the advancement of the 2014 net metering law and 2015 renewable energy standard.